 Human modifications to catchments such as buildings and infrastructure can create impermeable surfaces and barriers that lead to the channelling of water.
 Modifications to channels, such as straightening and diversions, can increase flow rates, while weirs, dams and rural water storages (farm dams) also modify natural water flow patterns.

 Water can move through the landscape in many ways, including through surface water runoff and groundwater (groundwater recharge) and can transfer between the two systems.
 Water also interacts with the atmosphere via evaporation and transpiration.

 This page should be cited as:

-Department of Environment and Science, Queensland (2021) Hydrology – Region, WetlandInfo website, accessed 13 May 2021.
+Department of Environment, Science and Innovation, Queensland (2021) Hydrology – Region, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/processes-systems/water/hydrology/region.html